Flexible control of website tags: In Anqi CMStagListTag quantity limitation and sorting techniques

 {% endtagList %}

-By combininglimitandletterYou can implement the requirement of 'Display up to 10 tags starting with 'A'.'
+Through combininglimitandletterYou can achieve the requirement of 'Display up to 10 labels starting with 'A'.

 3. Post-processing at the template level (front-end sorting)

-If the built-in of Anqi CMStagListThe parameter cannot meet your strict requirements for specific sorting (such as requiring all tags to be sorted in ascending or descending alphabetical order by title), you may need to perform front-end sorting using JavaScript at the template level after obtaining the tag data, or a better approach is to handle the sorting in advance in the backend business logic.
-However, for most operational scenarios, the default behavior of Anqi CMS plusletterThe filter already meets the basic display requirements.
+If the built-in of Anqi CMStagListThe parameters do not meet your strict requirements for specific sorting (for example, requiring all tags to be sorted in ascending or descending alphabetical order by title), you may need to sort the tags in front-end JavaScript on the template level after obtaining the tag data, or a better approach is to handle the sorting in advance in the backend business logic.
+However, for most operational scenarios, the default behavior of Anqi CMS plusletterThe filter can already meet the basic display requirements.

-Assuming we want to display 5 of the most popular tags in the sidebar, which are not exclusive to the current document but are the site-wide popular tags, and also, if we want to show a list of tags starting with 'C'.
+Assuming we want to display 5 of the most popular tags in the sidebar, and that these are not exclusive tags for the current document, but rather hot tags across the entire site, and also if we want to show a list of tags starting with 'C'.

-Scene one: Display the top 5 most popular tags in the entire stationDue totagListThere is no clear "popularity" sorting parameter here; we assume that the system defaults or can obtain a weighted sorting of tags through other configurations (such as backend configurations).
-To display tags across the entire site without being limited by the current document, the setting needs to be adjusted.itemId="0".
+Scene one: Display the 5 most popular tags on the entire sitedue totagListThere is no clear 'popularity' sorting parameter, here we assume that the system defaults or can obtain a sorting tag by some weight through other configurations (such as backend configuration).
+If you want to display tags across the entire site without being limited by the current document, you need to setitemId="0".

 <div class="sidebar-tags">